Franky-cc/Automation-workshop_Session_2/README.md

 Download the project and open the project folder in your favorite IDE.
 Once inside, open a new terminal and type *npm i newman -g* to install newman and the reporter *npm i newman-reporter-htmlextra*

-Now, you are set up to run all the tests.
-Run in the terminal:
+To run all the tests type in the terminal:
 ```
 npm run test-several-tasks
 ```